AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 We see an exact match between the Material 3 lightness and the CIE-Lch(ab) lightness value for primary, secondary and tertiary color palettes.

 !!!
-Success "Material 3 is using the CIE-L* colorspace to determine tonal palettes"
+Success "Material 3 is using the CIE-L* colorspace to determine the lightness for tonal palettes"

-But which one to use?
-According to the specifications, CIE-Lch(uv) is much more suitable for our situation, as it:

-- CIE-Lch(uv) is meant for computer screens
-- CIE-Lch(uv)'s color wheel is better distributed than CIE-Lch(ab) for colors.

 So.
 Lets take a look at the primary, secondary and tertiary palettes.
 Can we make sense of them?